ryanfitzer/ViewportJS/docs/migrating-to-3.0.0.md

     } );
     ```

-- Subscribers are now executed whenever there's a change in both the viewport's `matched` or `current` state.
+- Subscribers are now executed whenever there's a change in either the viewport's `matched` or `current` state.
 Previously, this only happened when there was a change to the viewport's `current` state.

 - Added a `state()` method the returns an array of state objects for the configured viewports of the respective instance.
 When called with a `name` argument, it returns a state object for the named configured viewport.